felixfbecker/langserver/README.md

 You should test your language server using [VSCode](https://code.visualstudio.com/) as a reference client.
 To wire your language server to VSCode, follow the [vscode-client README](https://github.com/sourcegraph/langserver/blob/master/vscode-client/README.md).

-RPC data will be normal LSP methods, so may develop your language server directly against [VSCode](https://code.visualstudio.com/) as a reference client implementation.
-I.e. you may test "hover", "jump-to-def", and "find-references" directly inside VSCode.

 ## Testing